google/emoji-segmenter/README.md

 the following API

 ```
-static emoji_text_iter_t
 scan_emoji_presentation (emoji_text_iter_t p,
     const emoji_text_iter_t pe,
+    bool* is_emoji,
-    bool* is_emoji)
+    bool* has_vs)
 ```

 This API call will scan `emoji_text_iter_t p` for the next grammar-token and return an iterator that points to the end of the next token.
 An end iterator needs be specified as `pe` so that the scanner can compare against this and knows where to stop.
-In the reference parameter `is_emoji` it returns whether this token has emoji-presentation text-presentation.
+In the reference parameter `is_emoji` it returns whether this token has emoji-presentation text-presentation, `has_vs` is set to true if the token contains a variation selector.

-A grammar token is either a combination of an emoji plus variation selector 15 for text presentation, an emoji presentation emoji or emoji sequence, or a single text presentation character.
+A grammar token is either a combination of an emoji plus variation selector 15 for text presentation, an emoji presentation sequence (emoji + VS16), an emoji presentation emoji or emoji sequence, or a single text presentation character.

 `emoji_text_iter_t` is an iterator type over a buffer of the character classes that are defined at the beginning of the the Ragel file, e.g. `EMOJI`,